ZachP-SNHU/ZachP-SNHU/README.md

 - 👀 I’m interested in finding a job in game and software development or technical animation
 - 🌱 I’m currently learning game programming and development at SNHU
 - 💞️ I’m looking to collaborate on Game Jams
-- 📫 How to reach me: Through the contact page on my website PettyPixels.dev/contact
+- 📫 How to reach me: PettyPixels.dev
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can barely afford to eat!